·

 Detoxification

-The seventh and final metabolic key is the body’s overall capacity for proper capacity of it’s natural detoxification pathways.
+The seventh and final metabolic key is the body’s natural detoxification pathways.
 Detoxification involves energy-intensive processes in the liver, including phase I (oxidation) and phase II (conjugation) pathways, which neutralize and eliminate toxins.
 Additionally, we detox through our skin, lungs, kidneys, and colon.
 These pathways rely on mitochondrial energy to sustain enzyme activity and regenerate cofactors like glutathione.

 System-Wide Impact